Staying at a school

 To avoid thefts and break-ins

 Never leave the room unattended.
-The last person who leaves the room must always lock the door, even if they are only in the hallway.
+The last person who leaves the room must always lock the door, even if you're only in the hallway.
 Double-check that windows and doors are locked when you leave the room.
 Do not leave valuables in the room, and if you see an unauthorised person, mention it to your team leader or one of the school hosts.

 The school hosts

 At each school there are hosts, who are there for your service and safety.
 They are officials who are doing this work on a voluntary basis because they want to meet you and be part of the world’s biggest youth tournament.

 The leader is, of course, always responsible for his or her players.
 If you help us in the way we have described here, you will have an enjoyable and rewarding week.